Computation of the Distance-based Bound on Strong Structural Controllability in Networks: Preliminaries

-We use a tight lower bound on the dimension of SSC as proposed in \cite{yaziciouglu2016graph}.
+We use a tight lower bound on the dimension of SSCS as proposed in \cite{yaziciouglu2016graph}.
 The bound is based on the distances between nodes in a graph.
-Assuming $m$ leaders $V_\ell = \{\ell_1,\cdots,\ell_m\}$, we define a \emph{distance-to-leader} vector for each $v_i\in V$ as below,
+Assuming $m$ leaders $V_\ell = \{\ell_1,\cdots,\ell_m\}$, we define a vector of non-negative integers called as the \emph{distance-to-leaders} vector for a node $v_i\in V$ as

-The $j^{th}$ component of $D_i$, denoted by $D_{i,j}$, is $ d(\ell_j,v_i)$.
-Next, we define a sequence of distance-to-leader vectors, called as \emph{pseudo-monotonically increasing} sequence below.
+The $j^{th}$ component of $D_i$, denoted by $[D_i]_j$, is $ d(\ell_j,v_i)$, the distance between leader $\ell_j$ and the node $v_i$.
+Next, we define a sequence of distance-to-leaders vectors, called as \emph{pseudo-monotonically increasing} sequence below.